ForAllSecure/rootfs_builder/README.md

 Rootfs Builder
 ======
 Rootfs builder pulls an image from a Docker registry and extracts the rootfs.
-This is equivalent to:
+This is equivalent to the command:

-`mkdir rootfs && docker export $(docker create busybox) | tar -C rootfs -xvf -` The rootfs generated is OCI compliant and can be run with RunC.
-The user can specify the user to chown the files to and whether or not to use a subuid mapping.
+`mkdir rootfs && docker export $(docker create busybox) | tar -C rootfs -xvf -`

+The rootfs generated is OCI compliant and can be run with RunC.
+The user can specify the user to chown the files to and whether or not to use a subuid mapping in case they want to unshare user namespaces.

 Installation
 =====